Siz09/HealthAIChatBot/README.md

 ## Security Considerations

 - API keys are stored securely in environment variables
-- Firebase security rules prevent unauthorized data access
+- Database access is controlled through JPA repositories
-- Anonymous authentication protects user privacy
+- Anonymous session management protects user privacy
+- CORS is properly configured for cross-origin requests
 - All data is encrypted in transit and at rest

 ## License